Wafwaf14/data_vis_using_tableau/README.md

 # data_vis_using_tableau
 Hey ! this repos for my first data vis using tableau dashboard ;

-u'ill find the database used and the dashboard result ;
+U'ill find the database used and the dashboard result ;

 ###############################

 This dashboard represent the sales insight for a company name's AtliQ ;